 Before the party, hide several different shaped cookie cutters around the play area.
 Give the kids a list of the cookie cutters they must find.
 You can even get creative by giving hints instead of naming the shapes.
-For instance, instead of listing: “fish shaped cookie cutter,” you can say “cookie cutter that swims in the ocean or can be found in a tank.”
+For instance, instead of listing: “fish-shaped cookie cutter,” you can say “cookie cutter that swims in the ocean or a tank.”
 Once the players have gathered all of the cookie cutters, they can begin using them to cut out the dough and bake their own cookies.

 Table Setting Race

 To play this cooking party game, divide guests into two teams.
 Set up one folding table for each team, or, if you have a long dining table, assign one side of the table to each team.
 Give each team a set of items they will need, along with a diagram of how to set a formal table.
 The first team to set their table properly wins.